ericcornelissen/shescape/docs/api.md

 Non-string arguments are converted to strings; an error is thrown if this is not possible.

+When Shescape is configured with `shell: false` this function should not be called and will throw an error.

 ### `Shescape#quoteAll(args)`

 The `quoteAll` function escapes and quotes an array of arguments.
 Always returns